Effective purification of stormwater runoff

 Effectivity of pollutant removal methods

 This project is expected to contribute with findings documenting the effectiveness of known filtration technologies, when these are used in different application contexts.
-We work with among others things, a filter of crushed carbonated concrete, which is a residual product from concrete production.
+Among other things, we work with a filter of crushed carbonated concrete, which is a residual product from concrete production.
 This filter will be tested for its ability to retain pollutants.

 In addition, it will clarify whether the method in question can be optimised, should be subjected to further tests or is considered not-applicable for the desired purpose.
 This is beneficial for the environment, municipalities, consultants and producers of purifying solutions.